mmarchak39/powershell-users/README.md

 </p>
 <p>
 If you no longer want a local user to have access to the system you can disable the account, this prevents them from logging in but will keep their data.
-Using the "Disable-LocalUser" Command followed by -Name and then the name of the local user you want to disable ( in this case User1 ) you can disable the User.
-Using the "Get-LocalUser Command you can verify the account is no longer enabled.
+Using the "Disable-LocalUser" Command followed by -Name and then the name of the local user you want to disable (In this case User1) you can disable the User.
+Using the "Get-LocalUser" Command you can verify the account is no longer enabled.
 </p>
 <br />